 According to HG.org, the following are the most common reasons that real estate agents get sued:

 - Failure to disclose

 - Failure to advise

-Commercial Cyber Liability Insurance
+Commercial Cyber Insurance

 Commercial cyber liability insurance covers losses arising from cyber risks as well as liabilities.
 Online data has a high risk of theft and misuse.
 This policy is for all businesses that deal with sensitive data online.

 A report by IBM shows that, on average, companies lose approximately $3.86 million from a single data breach.
 Hence, cyber liability insurance is essential to indemnify a business from such huge losses.